cepdnaclk/e19-CO544-Online-Shoppers-Purchase-Prediction/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: e19-CO544-Online-Shoppers-Purchasing-Intention
+repository-name: e19-CO544-Online-Shoppers-Purchase-Prediction
 title: Online Shoppers Purchasing Intention
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# Online Shoppers Purchase Prediction

 ---